3 Best CarFax Alternatives

 Visit: https://www.autocheck.com/

 AutoCheck allows you to check the vehicle specs for free.
-If you want to check the entire vehicle history, you can buy a single report or in bulk.
+If you want to check the entire vehicle history, you can buy a single report or a bulk report.

-AutoCheck, while not completely free, is one of the best alternatives to CarFax.
+While not completely free, AutoCheck is one of the best alternatives to CarFax.
 AutoCheck has a huge advantage over CarFax.
-AutoCheck shows information such as frame damage that was reported at car auctions.
+AutoCheck shows information such as frame damage reported at car auctions.

 Frame and structural damage reported at car auctions typically do not show on CarFax.

 In addition, AutoCheck is Experian, a credit card monitoring company.
-One advantage of CarFax over AutoCheck is that CarFax shows more maintenance and service records.
-AutoCheck shows very few maintenance records.
+One advantage of CarFax over AutoCheck is that CarFax shows more maintenance and service records, while AutoCheck shows very few.
 If you want to determine if the vehicle was maintained, go with CarFax.

 2. VINCheck – FREE